Tech-at-DU/d3-tutorial/15-Hierarchy/readme.md

 The last line sets the `opacity` of the element.
 This makes circles 50% transparent.
 Without this, it would be hard to see the cities contained within the country circles.

 **Challenge** Give countries and cities a different opacity.
 Imagine countries are more transparent with an opacity of `0.2`.
-Cities are less opaque with and have an opactity of 0.5.
+Cities are less opaque, with an opacity of 0.5.
 Look at the `.attr('fill', ...)` for ideas on how to solve this!

 At this point your visualization might look like this: